ipavdev/ipavdev/README.md

 <br clear="both">

-Hi, I'm a 15 year old highschool student that has been coding for four years.
-I'm currently working on focusing all of my projects on python as I'm planning on being a python developer.
+Hi, I'm a 15-year-old high school student who has been coding for four years.
+I am currently focusing all my projects on Python as I plan to be a Python developer.
+In addition to this, I have also done Code-for-Hire for two years to earn some income.
+Alongside that, I have worked on system administration and backend development for multiple game cheats.
+I also have three years of networking knowledge, with a focus on Layers 1, 4, and 7.
+With this knowledge, I have been able to provide many people with protection against DDoS attacks.

 ###